Kenneth058/truenorth-tasks-manager/Readme.md

 ## Using Task Site

 A responsive React site was made in order to list all tasks stored in postgres database.
 Here, a task selected can be completed, changing its color to green.
-Endpoint:
+URL:

 ```
 http://localhost:3000